-Learn more Premium Loose Leaf Tea Shop Now Yuyun is an Independent Online Tea Shop based in East London, UK.
+Premium Loose Leaf Tea Great Taste Awards 2021 Winner Shop Now Yuyun is an Independent Online Tea Shop based in East London, UK.
 Rather than importing from all over the world, we import from one growing region, Yunnan, China.
 Rediscover your love for tea with our high-quality products.
 Get your teapot at the ready, as we don't hide behind teabags here, fuller natural leaves, fuller flavour.
-ABOUT Best Sellers 万事如意Limited Edition Quick View Lunar New Year Taster Selection Kit Price £9.80 Add to Cart New Arrival Quick View Midsummer Dream Yunnan Green Tea Price £6.75 Add to Cart Deluxe Edition Quick View Golden Tip Yunnan Black Tea Price £10.00 Add to Cart Recommended Quick View Classic Gongfu Yunnan Black Tea Regular Price £7.40 Sale Price £6.66 Add to Cart Behind the Brand: Saywood Read More Did Queen Elizabeth drink Yunnan black tea?
-Read More View more posts > I thirst for updates!
+ABOUT Best Sellers 万事如意Limited Edition Quick View Lunar New Year Taster Selection Kit Price £9.80 Add to Cart New Arrival Quick View Midsummer Dream Yunnan Green Tea Price £6.75 Add to Cart Deluxe Edition Quick View Golden Tip Yunnan Black Tea Price £10.00 Add to Cart Recommended Quick View Classic Gongfu Yunnan Black Tea Regular Price £7.40 Sale Price £6.66 Add to Cart Behind the Brand: Saywood Read More Recap: E17 ArtTrail Exhibition Read More View more posts > I thirst for updates!
 Let's Quench that Thirst!
 Subscribe for Updates, News, and Exclusive discounts

 - Our Story | Yuyun

-Our Story YUYUN YUNNAN LIMITED was founded in Summer 2020 by two young tea lovers in London, UK.
-Zora, spending time in London as a student fell in love with British tea culture, meeting Michael in return fell in love with Chinese tea culture, the two of them joined together to combine these ideas and cultures, with the ultimate goal to make the unique and traditional Chinese tea tastes accessible to the British market.
-In Chinese, 'YUYUN' means a pleasant lingering effect, and aftertaste of a good tea.
-China is the birthplace of tea, and Yunnan is the hometown of unique tea trees, where the fertile land and moderate climate are naturally high quality for the cultivation of some of the finest tea in China.
-There are tea companies all over the UK.
-What makes us different from other tea companies?
-We are a small company that has a deep connection to Yunnan, with the dedication to one area, we offer a higher and more refined tea to our customers.
+Our Story Yuyun is an independent loose leaf tea business that specialises in products from Yunnan, China, one of the oldest and finest tea growing regions in the world.
+Yuyun identifies as being woman-led, and the three main tenets are; culture, high quality, and environment.
+Now over a year old, Yuyun started as a lockdown business, Zora, our founder, and a native to Yunnan loves British culture and has made a life for herself here.
+True to her roots, after a while, she would start to feel homesick, as a cure, her family would send the care packages of fine Yunnanese teas and other products.
+Her colleagues and friends praised the quality of the tea, and she soon found she was running low.
+The demand for this tasty tea sparked the idea that she could form a new business; to bring a little piece of Yunnan to the UK, for herself and everyone else to enjoy.
 We strive to bring new tastes to our consumers, not only in flavour but also in culture, we want more people to adopt loose tea as the standard, and to try and rebrand tea-time as a more meditative and social experience, an appreciation of the little things in life.
 We invite you to join us on this wonderful tea journey.
 Put the kettle on, 'YUYUN' is on the way!
 Meet The Team Zora Pu Managing Director Social Media Manager Zora is an authentic Yunnan girl.
 She grew up in a family that loves Yunnan tea very much.
 Under the influence of her family, since childhood, she has a deep interest in Yunnan's ethnic minorities' tea culture.
 She has obtained two master's degrees in the field of media from the University of Leeds and Goldsmith College.
 While studying in the UK, she discovered a country rich in tea culture, but she missed the tea culture from her hometown, with this hardship she found her niche and decided she should bring a piece of Yunnan to the UK herself.
 Two years of working in the brand operation and sales, as well as years of studying media, have given her the ability and have strengthened her idea to start a tea business.
 Michael Butler Commercial Director Business Development Manager A native to London, Michael was brought up knowing the joys of a good cup of tea.
 While he always appreciated Chinese tea he didn't know how good it could get until he met Zora.
 He obtained a bachelor's from UAL in Graphic Design and followed his own path using his skills in different fields, working in hospitality he understands the basics of running a food business.
 He learnt the ability to understand and cater to the customer and through various jobs.
 During Summer, after being introduced to Yunnanese tea, he started experimenting with flavours and he discovered how good Dianhong is in Iced Tea.
 There's good, and then there's great.
 You can sell great.
 Wendy Wang (based in China) Supply Chain Manager Wendy, graduated from Yunnan College of Tourism Vocation, the only college-level, public full-time vocational college in Yunnan Province, with a Hotel Management degree in 1990.
 During her years of study, she visited various places in Yunnan, including various ethnic minority gathering places, she learned about their tea-drinking customs and history.
 Even after working in Xiamen, she often returned to visit tea friends in Yunnan.
 With more than 20 years of knowledge.
 In 2013, she opened her first tea shop in Xiamen, which specialises in tea from Yunnan.
 In 2016, she opened a second tea shop in Jiaxing, Zhejiang.
 She is c onsidered a specialist in Yunnan tea, she has been frequently invited as a lecturer to promote and train tea-related knowledge.